DraphonyGames/igor-reloaded/readme.md

 External works are licensed under their respective license.

 ## Credits of external works
-This list is referring to the first demo version.

 ### Fonts
 * Font: Gustavo Paz -- CC BY 3.0 -- http://openfontlibrary.org/de/font/airborne